MKLab-ITI/hackair-data-retrieval/README.md

 The SL component is a computationally heavy processing step that can is suggested to be carried out on a GPU for improving the time performance of the module.

-### Sky localization using heuristic rules
+### Ratio Computation
-The second approach for sky localization is based on heuristic rules that aim at recognizing the sky part of the images.
-The algorithm is based on identifying whether the pixels meet certain criteria involving their color values and the size of color clusters they belong to.
-The output of the algorithm is a mask containing all pixels that capture the sky.
-It should be noted that the heuristic algorithm is far stricter than the FCN-based since sun and clouds are not considered part of the sky.
-Similarly to the FCN-based, the heuristic rule-based method was evaluated on the SUN database obtaining a mean precision of 82.45% and a mean recall of 59.22%.
+The Ration Computation module considers heuristic rules that aim at refining the sky part of the images.
+The algorithm uses certain criteria involving the pixel color values and the size of color clusters in order to refine the sky mask.
+The output of the algorithm is a mask containing all pixels that capture the sky and the mean R/G and G/B ratios of the sky part of the images.
+It should be noted that the heuristic algorithm is rather strict and does not consider clouds as part of the sky.

 When an IA request is received, the IA service first sends a request to the concept detection (CD) component (step 1) which implements the concept detection